gegelati/gegelati-tutorial/docs/_pages/index.md

 Comments in the header file explain the purpose of each method.

 ### `Pendulum` attributes
-A first specific attribute of the `PendulumWrapper` class is already declared, the `actions` vector.
+A first specific attribute of the `PendulumWrapper` class is already declared: the `actions` vector.
 ```cpp
 /* From pendulum_wrapper.h */
 /// Array containing the actions available for the TPG.